-Mask Orders %26 Requirements Local governments are prohibited from requiring people to wear masks, with some exceptions.
-The state order that individuals must wear masks or face coverings in most public places is no longer in effect.
-Meanwhile, private companies remain free to demand masks, but a state law prohibits them from requiring proof of vaccination.
-However, cruise lines operating out of Galveston require documentation of vaccinations from passengers, saying they are exempt from that rule.
+Mask Orders and Requirements are no longer mandated by the state, but private companies remain free to demand masks.
+However, a state law prohibits them from requiring proof of vaccination.
+Cruise lines operating out of Galveston require documentation of vaccinations from passengers, saying they are exempt from that rule.
 Regarding whether employers can continue to demand masks, the answer is yes.

-While the governor “strongly encouraged people to wear masks when it is “not feasible to maintain six feet of social distance from another person,” he made it clear that no Texas government entity could require a face covering, except in counties where the number of people hospitalized for COVID-19 patients exceed 15% of the total capacity of the hospital.
-On March 2, while waiting in line in the parking lot at NRG Stadium in Houston to receive my first COVID injection, Texas Governor Greg Abbott announced that, starting March 10, there would no longer be COVID-19 operating limits for Texas businesses.
+While Governor Abbott “strongly encouraged people to wear masks when it is “not feasible to maintain six feet of social distance from another person”, he made it clear that no Texas government entity could require a face covering, except in counties where the number of people hospitalized for COVID-19 patients exceed 15% of the total capacity of the hospital.
+On March 2, he announced that there would no longer be COVID-19 operating limits for Texas businesses.
 A Williamson County judge also requires visitors and employees entering the Williamson County Justice Center to wear masks, as the county recently entered its red COVID-19 risk level.
 The Texas Supreme Court seems to be inclined to side with Abbott in this dispute over legal interpretation.

 Following COVID protocols, including wearing masks, has been part of daily life in the pandemic until now.
 Last week, Austin Mayor Steve Adler urged City Manager Spencer Cronk to enforce a vaccination requirement for city employees.
-Under the executive order issued by Abbott, companies will be able to require customers to wear masks in their facilities. . .
+Under the executive order issued by Abbott, companies will be able to require customers to wear masks in their facilities.